Library Reference

 The two primary options for mode are :SUN and :dipole.
 In the former, each spin-$s$ degree of freedom is described as an SU(N) coherent state, i.e. a quantum superposition of $N = 2s + 1$ levels.
 This formalism can be useful to capture multipolar spin fluctuations or local entanglement effects.

 Mode :dipole projects the SU(N) dynamics onto the restricted space of pure dipoles.
 In practice this means that Sunny will simulate Landau-Lifshitz dynamics, but single-ion anisotropy and biquadratic exchange interactions will be renormalized to improve accuracy.
-To disable this renormalization, use the mode :dipole_large_s which applies the $s → ∞$ classical limit.
+To disable this renormalization, use the mode :dipole_uncorrected, which corresponds to the formal $s → ∞$ limit.
 For details, see the documentation page: Interaction Renormalization.

 All spins are initially polarized in the global $z$-direction.